CI-Craftsman/Documentation/docs/commands.md

 Migration schemes are simple files that hold the commands to apply changes to your database.
 They may create/update tables or fields, but they are not limited to just changing the schema, you could use them to fix bad data in the database or populate new fields.

-!!! note "Database Settings"
+!!! warning "Database Connection Required"
-    If you're going to use Migration Commands you should configure your `application/config/database.php` settings needed to access to your database.
+    If you're going to use Migration Commands you should configure your "application/config/database.php" settings to access to your database.

 ### File names